spencerharris63/JAMStack/readme.md

 <p>Welcome to my site.</p>
 ```

-Note: you can usually use HTML in a markdown file.
+Note: you can use HTML in a markdown file.

 Add `contact.md` to the posts folder: